 Tip - Include a link to your up to date LinkedIn profile within your introductory details.

-This is where you should summarise and highlight what you can offer the prospective employer.
+This is where you should summarise and highlight what you can offer to a prospective employer.
 Summarise any career highlights that will draw attention to what you have accomplished.
-It should be tailored for each role you apply for and make you stand out for this role.
+It should be tailored for each role you apply for and aim to make you stand out from competition.

 Tip - wherever possible, use the same adjectives as those used in the advertisement.